fynks/debrid-services-comparison/README.md

 <div align="center">

-*This is a open-source guide with no ads or paid promotions.
+*This is an open-source guide with no ads or paid promotions.
 Your support keeps it accurate, neutral, and freely available.*

 ⚡ Made with ❤️ by [Debrid Service Comparison](https://github.com/fynks/debrid-services-comparison)